 My name is Matthew B. Cox and I’m a con man.
 I recently completed a lengthy prison sentence for a variety of bank fraud related charges, and I’m 100 percent guilty of them all.
-I was incarcerated at the Federal Correctional Complex in Coleman, Florida.
-It’s not a bad place, as prisons go.
+For over a decade I was incarcerated at the Federal Correctional Complex in Coleman, Florida.
+It wasn’t a bad place, as prisons go.
 Some inmates do their time in the recreation yard—walking the track and doing pushups.
 Others learn to play an instrument.
-I spent my time in the institution’s library, writing my fellow inmates’ stories—sometimes it was a memoir, other times it was a true crime—as a result, I heard an outrageous amount of stories.
+I spent my time in the institution’s library, writing my fellow inmates’ stories—sometimes it was a memoir, other times it was a true crime—as a result, I heard an outrageous number of stories.
 Some intrigued me and some didn’t.
 I tend to focus on the more unique, clever, bizarre true crime stories.

-A number of my subjects are already infamous.
-A few are on their way to becoming infamous, others certainly should be infamous, and some shouldn’t be here at all.
+A few of my subjects are already infamous.
+Several certainly should be infamous and some shouldn’t be there at all.